shoebot/shoebot/doc/source/commands.rst

 .. py:function:: text(txt, x, y, width=None, height=1000000, outline=False, draw=True)

+Draws a string of text according to current font settings.

+  * txt: Text to output
+  * x: x-coordinate of the top left corner
+  * y: y-coordinate of the top left corner
+  * width: text width
+  * height: text height
+  * outline: If True draws outline text (defaults to False)
+  * draw: Set to False to inhibit immediate drawing (defaults to True)
+  * return: Path object representing the text.

 .. py:function:: font(fontpath=None, fontsize=None)

+Set the font to be used with new text instances.

+Accepts TrueType and OpenType files.
+Depends on FreeType being installed.

+  * fontpath: path to truetype or opentype font.
+  * fontsize: size of font

+  * return: current current fontpath (if fontpath param not set)

 .. py:function:: fontsize(fontsize=None)

+Set or return size of current font.

+  * fontsize: Size of font.
+  * return: Size of font (if fontsize was not specified)

 .. py:function:: textpath(txt, x, y, width=None, height=1000000, draw=False)

+Generates an outlined path of the input text.

+  * txt: Text to output
+  * x: x-coordinate of the top left corner
+  * y: y-coordinate of the top left corner
+  * width: text width
+  * height: text height
+  * draw: Set to False to inhibit immediate drawing (defaults to False)
+  * return: Path object representing the text.

 .. py:function:: textmetrics(txt, width=None, height=None)

+  * return: the width and height of a string of text as a tuple (according to current font settings).

 .. py:function:: textwidth(txt, width=None)

+  * return: the width of a string of text according to the current font settings.

 .. py:function:: textheight(txt, width=None)

+  * return: the height of a string of text according to the current font settings.

 .. py:function:: lineheight(height=None)

+Set text lineheight.

+  * height: line height.

 .. py:function:: align(align="LEFT")

+Set text alignment

+  * align: Text alignment (LEFT, CENTER, RIGHT)

 .. py:function:: fontoptions(hintstyle=None, hintmetrics=None, subpixelorder=None, antialias=None)

     Not implemented yet.

 .. py:function:: autotext(sourceFile)

+generates mock philosophy based on a context-free grammar

 Dynamic variables